7 Surprising Secrets for How to Cure Insomnia Fast

 There’s an old adage that putting a hot water bottle at the foot of your bed will help you fall asleep.
 Well guess what, it’s true!

-According to the National Sleep Foundation,8 warming your feet – called vasodilation – before you go to bed gives your brain a clear signal that it’s bedtime.
+According to the National Sleep Foundation,8 warming your feet – called vasodilation – at bedtime signals to your brain that it’s time for sleep.
 In fact, researchers have found that vasodilation in the feet, thanks to socks, shortens the time it takes to fall asleep by a full 15 minutes.9

 And good socks are better than hot water bottles because they eventually turn into COLD water b0ttles.